mte-iisc/materials-iisc/_news/2023-09-22-defence-muni.md

 permalink: /defence/muni-22-sep-2023
 ---
 ### Thesis title:
-Studying the effect of Re on the Co-Ni-Al-Ti-Nb-Cr superalloy's  coarsening kinetics and establishing the high-throughput diffusion c= ouple approach for alloy design
+Studying the effect of Re on the Co-Ni-Al-Ti-Nb-Cr superalloy's  coarsening kinetics and establishing the high-throughput diffusion couple approach for alloy design

 ### Faculty advisor(s):
 Prof. Aloke Paul and Prof. Chattopadhyay K